freekode/wow-bot/readme.md

 ### Module
 Module combine your AI and ui interface which will be show when your module selected in the gui.
-Moudle is abstract class, provide several methods and abstract methods, for easily receive information from your ai and change values in gui.
+Module is abstract class, provide several methods and abstract methods, for easily receive information from your ai and change values in gui.

-## 0.1 version
- * ai settings
- * info in window
- * pause button
- * movement AI